Frostedpilot/Geminya/docs/ANIDLE.md

 4. **Win/Lose**: Game ends when you guess correctly or run out of attempts

 ## Technical Implementation
-- Uses `aiohttp` for AniList API requests
+- Uses `aiohttp` for Jikan API requests
 - Game state stored in memory per channel
 - Automatic cleanup when games complete
 - Follows the bot's service architecture pattern